fansoro/fansoro-plugin-snowflake/README.md

 # Snowflake
 ![Snowflake](snowflake.gif)

-Snowflake generator plugin for Morfy
+Snowflake generator plugin for Morfy allow to generate snow for any element on your page.

 ## Installation
 See [this instruction](http://morfy.org/documentation/plugins/plugins-installation)